-Membership in Selco Community Credit Union is open to those who live or work in Baker, Benton, Coos, Clackamas, Crook, Curry, Deschutes, Douglas, Grant, Harney, Hood River, Jackson, Jefferson, Josephine, Klamath, Lake, Lane, Lincoln, Linn, Malheur, Marion, Multnomah, Polk, Wasco, Washington, or Yamhill Counties in Oregon.
+SELCO Community Credit Union membership is open to individuals who live or work in the Oregon counties of Baker, Benton, Clackamas, Columbia, Coos, Crook, Curry, Deschutes, Douglas, Grant, Harney, Hood River, Jackson, Jefferson, Josephine, Klamath, Lake, Lane, Lincoln, Linn, Malheur, Marion, Multnomah, Polk, Wasco, Washington, or Yamhill, or the Washington counties of Clark, Cowlitz, King, Kitsap, Lewis, Pierce, Snohomish, or Thurston.

 See current membership details